-Each summer Laudemus visits Dorset for a week to sing daily choral evensong in picturesque parish churches throughout the county (click here for this year’s tour details).
-The repertoire is wide ranging, and is different for each service on the tour.
+Operating as an annual summer course, our repertoire is wide ranging, and the music is different for each service on the tour (click here for this year’s tour details).
 Thirty singers is our maximum – no room in village choir stalls for more – so every voice counts.
 When we’re not singing (most mornings) members of Laudemus are exploring Dorset, heading for the beach, or just being lazy; and most of us find it essential after evensong to make a bee-line for the nearest place to quench our thirst . . ..

 If you’d like to join the Laudemus mailing list, and be contacted about future choral evensong tours, either as a singer or as a member of the congregation, click here to download a form.